GithakaMbui/100DaysOfCode/README.md

 ## Day 2
-To learn/relearn CSS and complete learning Markdown
+Learning/relearning CSS and completed learning Markdown

 More info [here](Day2/README.md)

 ## Day 3
 Still learning/relearning fundamentals of CSS.
-Picked up implementation of a reusable navigation bar using React and CSS.
+Also Picked up implementation of a reusable navigation bar using React and CSS.

 More info [here](Day3/README.md)